-The 'flex' position is a position in a fantasy football lineup that accepts any position, including quarterback, wide receiver, etc. The flex position is simply an extra space in the lineup for anything that you want.
-Did you manage to draft two knockout quarterbacks but only one can start?
-Put the other in the flex position and both quarterbacks will earn points for you!
+The flex position is a position in a fantasy football lineup that accepts various positions depending on your league's rules, most commonly including running backs, wide receivers, and tight ends.
+The flex position is simply an extra space in the lineup that allows you flexibility (hence the term “flex”) to start an extra player.
+Did you manage to draft three superstar running backs, but only two can start?
+Put the other in the flex position, and all three will earn points for you!

-As the game of football continues to evolve into a more pass happy game, so to does fantasy football put more emphasis on the wide receiver and tight end position.
-In the past, the flex was normally used for a running back, particularly those with pass catching abilities.
-Nowadays, flex positions are usually filled by wide receivers and tight ends.
+As the game of football continues to evolve into a more pass-focused game, fantasy football puts more emphasis on the wide receiver and tight end positions.
+In the past, the flex position was normally used for a running back, particularly those with pass-catching abilities.
+Nowadays, flex positions are more commonly filled by wide receivers and tight ends.
 Although there are only a few elite tight ends in the NFL, many of them rack up touchdowns, and being able to have a second spot for a tight end who might not catch for yards but rather touchdowns is a new strategy.
-Additionally, leagues that place a large emphasis on quarterback play typically will have at least a few teams use the flex spot as a second quarterback spot.
-However, some of these leagues will likely just have a second quarterback slot built in.

 The flex position in fantasy football is similar to the following positions: